tainacan/tainacan-wiki/plugin-metadata-type-url.md

 ![Screenshot of the metadata settings screen](/_assets/images/plugins_metadata_type_url_screenshot-1.png)

+> [!NOTE]
-?> Even using "Force iframe", it may be possible that the URL that you are trying to link does not allow embedding via iframe.
+> Even using "Force iframe", it may be possible that the URL that you are trying to link does not allow embedding via iframe.
 This is a setting enabled by site authors and can not be ignored.

 With the metadata set and ready to go, create a new item and insert URL values there.
 You can click the preview button while in item edition form, or access the item page to see it rendered.